yunusemrecelikk/KitapYurduSeleniumWebOtomasyonProjesi/README.md

 This project using Java with Selenium, Log4j, JUnit libraries.

-This is my first selenium project.
+Also this is my first selenium project.

 ## License